Research Fellow, Cancer Sciences

 Candidates must have a PhD (or equivalent professional qualification) in Immunology and experience of pre-clinical models of cancer.
 Knowledge of T cell immunology is desirable.

 Applications will be considered from candidates who are working towards or nearing completion of a relevant PhD qualification.
 The title of Research Fellow will be applied upon completion of PhD.
 Prior to the qualification being awarded the title of Senior Research Assistant will be given.

-Informal enquiries should be directed to Professor E. Sally Ward (firstname.lastname@example.org).
+Enquiries: Informal enquiries should be made to Prof. Edd James (email@example.com).

 You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-References are requested along with your application.
-This reference system is automated so please ensure you provide the correct email address and allow time for these to be received, prior to the close date, to assist the department with shortlisting.
-If you need any assistance, please call Dan Ward (HR Recruitment Team) on 02380 592750 or email email@example.com Please quote reference 1337821CM-R on all correspondence.
+If you need any assistance, please call Hannah Nash (HR Recruitment Team) on 02380 592750 or email firstname.lastname@example.org.
+Please quote reference 1348621CM-R2 on all correspondence.